Characters: Bleach Aizen And His Cohorts

 - OOC Is Serious Business: If the Perpetual Smiler stops smiling, something he didn't want has just happened.
 The significance of this is only relevant later once his motives are known.
 If his eyes open, however, shit just got real.

 - Pet the Dog: He's an unrepentant bastard, but seems to have a genuine soft spot for his childhood friend Rangiku.
 He apologizes with a regretful look before leaving for Hueco Mundo.
 Also, he later tells Tousen that he's glad Kira 'is doing well' while Kira was fighting Avirrama and wished him luck in the Omake segments during the Captain Amagai arc.

 - "The Reason You Suck" Speech: During their rematch Gin calmly picks Ichigo apart during their battle, chiding him for having absolutely no chance against either him or Aizen anymore.
 Turns out he's testing Ichigo's ability to defeat Aizen and the conclusion disappoints him.

-- Red Eyes, Take Warning: When the anime team had to pick an eye colour for Gin, they played with this trope.
-Then Kubo revealed Gin's eyes were actually blue so the anime team changed Gin's eyes accordingly.
+- Red Eyes, Take Warning: When the anime team had to pick an eye colour for Gin for when he finally opened his eyes, they gave him red eyes.
+Then Kubo revealed Gin's eyes were actually Creepy Blue Eyes so the anime team changed Gin's eyes accordingly.

 - Red Herring: Prior to the revelation of Aizen as the series' Big Bad, he was the leading contender for being the primary villain and the one suspected of most of the wrongdoing that had taken place over the course of the Soul Society arc.

-- Sadist: Gin cultivates this image very convincingly, due to the Slasher Smile that he keeps on his face whenever he causes someone pain, from lying to Rukia to cutting Hiyori in half.
+- Sadist: Gin cultivates this image very convincingly, due to the Slasher Smile that he keeps on his face whenever he causes someone pain, from mentally torturing Rukia to cutting Hiyori in half.
 He even points out that he toys with his "prey" like a snake.

 - Smug Smiler: The perpetual smile he has is rather mocking.